Skip to main content

 How Do You Get Heart Disease?

-Like so many other chronic diseases, there’s no singular path to heart disease.
-It’s a multi-factorial disease with many potential causes.
-However, certain habits and lifestyle choices — many of them preventable! — accelerate the development of heart disease.
+Like so many other chronic diseases, there’s no single path toward heart disease.
+It’s a multifactorial disease with many potential causes.
+However, certain risk factors, habits, and lifestyle choices — many of them preventable! — accelerate the development of heart disease.

 Smoking

 The chemicals in tobacco smoke cause the cells that line blood vessels to become inflamed and swollen.
-This is a major trigger for atherosclerosis, which narrows the blood vessels, causing plaque formation which prevents proper flow of blood, and triggers the conditions that cultivate heart disease.
+This is a major trigger for atherosclerosis — the depositing of those unstable plaques we talked about above.
+This narrows the blood vessels, causing increased blood pressure that further injures vessel walls and triggers the cascade that cultivates heart disease.

 The carbon monoxide in tobacco smoke also reduces the oxygen in your blood and forces your heart to pump harder just to do its job.
 At the same time, nicotine stimulates adrenaline, which in turn accelerates your heartbeat and raises your blood pressure, forcing your heart to work even harder.